Daylinn/lunar-crater-detection/README.md

 ## Contributing

-We welcome contributions and feedback from the research community.
-Feel free to:
+We welcome contributions from the research community!
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines on how to contribute to the project.
+This includes:

-- Test the implementation and report issues
-- Suggest improvements to the methodology
+- Setting up your development environment
+- Code style guidelines
+- Pull request process
-- Fork the repository for your own research
+- Areas for contribution
+- Communication guidelines

 ## License